County Longford Ireland · Co. Longford · Newtownforbes Save · Share

 By car

-Longford town to Newtownforbes is 6 km (10 minutes) north on the N4.
-Dublin to Newtownforbes is 2 hours via the N4.
-Sligo is 1 hour 45 minutes.
+Longford town to Newtownforbes is 6 km (about 10 minutes) north on the N4.
+Dublin is roughly 2 hours via the M4/N4.
+Sligo is about 1 hour 45 minutes north on the N4.

 By bus

-Bus Éireann Sligo–Dublin route stops in Newtownforbes with approximately five services each way daily.
+The Bus Eireann Sligo to Dublin route stops in Newtownforbes, with around five services each way daily.
+Local Link covers the rural surrounds with limited services.

 By train